 - Hence, eating correctly before and after your blood donation is necessary.
 It will ensure that you have an adequate amount of haemoglobin (in the blood) to donate, and you can prevent excessive fatigue after donation.
 Although the blood process only employs qualified individuals and verified practices, a very few in rare cases can expect dizziness, fatigue, and loss of consciousness right after donating blood.
 However, there is a way by which you can minimize these issues by keeping track of what you eat before and after donating blood.

 Yes, eating the right food before and after blood donation is important.
 Therefore, it is significant to know what to eat before and after donating blood that can help you fill in the lost vitamin and iron.

-You must have a low fat meal before you go to donate blood.
-If you have a high fat meal, it can obstruct the blood testing process as fat in blood can make it almost impossible to test the blood for communicable diseases.
+You must have a low-fat meal before you go to donate blood.
+If you have a high-fat meal, it can obstruct the blood testing process as fat in the blood can make it almost impossible to test the blood for communicable diseases.
 If you wish to have breakfast before blood donation, you can have a small piece of fruit, or a bowl of low-fat milk is apt but nothing too fatty is advisable.

 If you are scheduled for blood donation, you can have foods that are rich in Vitamin C as it helps your body to absorb iron.
 You can have orange, grape and juices of other citrus fruits to have vitamin C.